thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 .. include:: conda_version.rst

-`Conda <https://conda.io/docs/>`_ is a package manager that handles sourcing of all dependencies in a relatively straight-forward, cross-platform manner. **pycoalescence** is provided on conda-forge.
-Installation of the package and all dependencies including boost, gdal, cmake and the relevant C++ compiler, simply requires ``conda install -c conda-forge pycoalescence``.
+`Conda <https://conda.io/docs/>`_ is a package manager that handles sourcing of all dependencies in a relatively straight-forward, cross-platform manner. **pycoalescence** is provided on conda-forge, so please be aware of the `conda forge gotchas <https://conda-forge.org/docs/conda-forge_gotchas.html>`_, especially regarding mixing the ``conda-forge`` and ``default`` channels.
+Installation of the package and all dependencies including boost, gdal, cmake and the relevant C++ compiler, simply requires ``conda install -c conda-forge pycoalescence``, although we recommend installing directly to a clean virtual environment using ``conda install --name MyEnv1 -c conda-forge pycoalescence``.
 Note that conda installs the dependencies into its own environment and may ignore system installs.

 conda on Linux
 ``````````````